Five Sonnets

 a box of pizza, finish it all by myself &

-realize: as it turns out, I didn’t really love you
+realize, as it turns out, I didn’t really love you

-there’s no surprise in that, no suddenly piercing
+surprise in that, no suddenly piercing

 sunlight, no children singing in the background,

-O happiness, O happiness, no low-hanging metaphors
+O happiness, happiness, no lazy metaphors

 like that.
-But sure—music in a minor key
+But sure, music in a minor key

-It’s highly likely there’s no god, but you’ve got to
+There’s probably no god, but you’ve got to

 give it to a guy who’s trying to see signs